MrThygesen16/COMP3100Stage2/README.md

 ### Demo Instructions:

+1. Make sure you are in Ubuntu and have a terminal open

-1. Download/Clone Git repo
+2. Download/Clone this git repo by doing either:

-3. Extract/unzip downloaded file if need be
+    *  Download as zip and extract to suitable location; or
+    *  Type the command line type: `git clone https://github.com/MrThygesen16/COMP3100Stage2`

-4. First go to the `src` folder: `COMP3100Stage2/src/`
+3. Once downloaded and/or extracted go to the `src` folder: `COMP3100Stage2/src/`

     We want to make sure the files have correct permissions